 It can be very upsetting to notice that your Photos have been corrupted, or mistakenly deleted.
 These things happen and there’s very little to do to prevent them.
-SD cards, despite being an extension of your device’s internal storage, are exposed to similar sudden failures and faults as would any hardware device.
+SD cards, despite being physically small extensions of your device’s internal storage, are exposed to similar sudden failures and faults as all other storage devices.

 Knowing how difficult it is to recreate photos of some of your most cherished moments, losing them should never be an option.
 The good news is that it’s possible to recover deleted photos from an SD card – so long as you have the SD card available and intact.

-While there are a couple of ways to help you recover deleted images from an SD card, there are things you should consider first before trying out any additional methods.
+While there are a couple of ways to help you recover deleted images from an SD card (which we will be covering later in the article), you have several considerations to make before trying them out.

 🗑️ Check the Recycle Bin

 Photos that have just been deleted could still be available in the trash/bin folder.
-If you mistakenly deleted an image, there is the hope of restoring it from the trash bin.
+If you’ve mistakenly deleted an image, there is the hope of restoring it from the Recycle Bin on Windows or Trash on Mac.

 ⌛ Check for Available Backups